Updated: 9 September 2025

 Form wording about awareness at “4 mmol/L”

-- Teaching point: 4 mmol/L is an alert, not “true” hypo; many won’t feel symptoms at 4 unless falling.
+- Teaching point: 4 mmol/L is an alert, not “true” hypoglycaemia; many will not feel symptoms at 4 unless glucose is falling.
 Consider phrasing like: “If your glucose is < 4 and falling, do you still have awareness and symptoms?”
-(Local form wording; DVLA bar is loss of awareness, not the alert threshold itself.)
+(Local form wording; the DVLA bar is loss of awareness, not the alert threshold itself.)

 Healthy people below 4 mmol/L on sensors